smbrink/P3-Project/README.md

 5. Create_Tables is for the project and used to create the tables in SQL.

-6. NanoDegree_P3.md/NanoDegree_P3.html is the report detailing my Project.
+6. NanoDegree_P3.md & NanoDegree_P3.html are the reports detailing my Project.

 7. Postcode_Audit is for the project and used to audit the postal codes.